 Articles and Essays:

 “Reconstructing Revenge: Race and Justice after the Civil War.”
-Forthcoming in American Literature.
+American Literature 91, no. 4 (December 2019), forthcoming.

 “Chesnutt as Political Theorist: Imagining Democracy and Social Justice in the Literature Classroom.”
 In Approaches to Teaching Charles W. Chesnutt, ed.
 Susanna Ashton and Bill Hardwig (New York: Modern Language Association, 2017), 130-37.

 Introduction to “‘Democracy’ in the American Nineteenth Century.”
 Co-written with D. Berton Emerson.
 J19: The Journal of Nineteenth-Century Americanists 5, no. 2 (2017): 361-68.